verobelo/dentahub/README.md

 ## ✅ The Solution

 **DentaHub** is a modern web application that streamlines the entire patient journey - from registration to appointment management.

-The platform separates administrative tasks from medical workflows, allowing patients to:
+Patients can:
 - Complete registration forms at their own pace from any device
 - View and manage their appointments in real-time
 - Update personal information without clinic visits